scikit-hep/awkward-0.x/README.rst

     #  [4.4, [5.5]],
     #  [{'x': 6.0, 'y': {'z': 7.0}}, None, {'x': 8.0, 'y': {'z': 9.0}}]]

-This is because any awkward array can be the content of any other awkward array.
-Like Numpy, the features of awkward-array are simple, yet compose nicely to let you build what you need.
+This is because any Awkward Array can be the content of any other Awkward Array.
+Like Numpy, the features of Awkward Array are simple, yet compose nicely to let you build what you need.

 Overview with sample datasets
 -----------------------------

-Many of the examples in this tutorial use ``awkward.fromiter`` to make awkward arrays from lists and ``array.tolist()`` to turn them back into lists (or dicts for ``Table``, tuples for ``Table`` with anonymous fields, Python objects for ``ObjectArrays``, etc.).
+Many of the examples in this tutorial use ``awkward0.fromiter`` to make Awkward Arrays from lists and ``array.tolist()`` to turn them back into lists (or dicts for ``Table``, tuples for ``Table`` with anonymous fields, Python objects for ``ObjectArrays``, etc.).
 These should be considered slow methods, since Python instructions are executed in the loop, but that's a necessary part of examining or building Python objects.

-Ideally, you'd want to get your data from a binary, columnar source and produce binary, columnar output, or convert only once and reuse the converted data. `Parquet <https://parquet.apache.org>`__ is a popular columnar format for storing data on disk and `Arrow <https://arrow.apache.org>`__ is a popular columnar format for sharing data in memory (between functions or applications). `ROOT <https://root.cern>`__ is a popular columnar format for particle physicists, and `uproot <https://github.com/scikit-hep/uproot>`__ natively produces awkward arrays from ROOT files.
+Ideally, you'd want to get your data from a binary, columnar source and produce binary, columnar output, or convert only once and reuse the converted data. `Parquet <https://parquet.apache.org>`__ is a popular columnar format for storing data on disk and `Arrow <https://arrow.apache.org>`__ is a popular columnar format for sharing data in memory (between functions or applications). `ROOT <https://root.cern>`__ is a popular columnar format for particle physicists, and `uproot <https://github.com/scikit-hep/uproot3>`__ natively produces Awkward Arrays from ROOT files.

 `HDF5 <https://www.hdfgroup.org>`__ and its Python library `h5py <https://www.h5py.org/>`__ are columnar, but only for rectangular arrays, unlike the others mentioned here.
-Awkward-array can *wrap* HDF5 with an interpretation layer to store columnar data structures, but then the awkward-array library wuold be needed to read the data back in a meaningful way.
+Awkward Array can *wrap* HDF5 with an interpretation layer to store columnar data structures, but then the Awkward Array library wuold be needed to read the data back in a meaningful way.
 Awkward also has a native file format, ``.awkd`` files, which are simply ZIP archives of columns as binary blobs and metadata (just as Numpy's ``.npz`` is a ZIP of arrays with metadata).
 The HDF5, awkd, and pickle serialization procedures use the same protocol, which has backward and forward compatibility features.
+(Note: these storage formats are not compatible with Awkward 1.0 onward.)

 NASA exoplanets from a Parquet file
 """""""""""""""""""""""""""""""""""